 Other Employment Taxes

-If a sole proprietor has employees, the business must pay employment taxes on the income of those employees, including withholding and reporting federal and state income taxes, paying and reporting FICA (Social Security and Medicare) taxes, worker's compensation taxes, and unemployment taxes.
-If your business pays employment taxes, these are deductible business expenses.
-Of course, amounts withheld from employees and paid by your business are not deductible to your business.
+If a sole proprietor has employees, the business must pay employment taxes on their incomes, including withholding and reporting federal and state income taxes, paying and reporting FICA (Social Security and Medicare) taxes, workers compensation taxes, and unemployment taxes.
+They're deductible business expenses if your sole proprietor business pays employment taxes.
+Of course, amounts withheld from employees and forwarded to the government by your business are not deductible to your business.

 State Sales, Excise, and Franchise Taxes